-Though you may find that on the interface, the GeForce Experience tends to be more prominent.
-However, the non-descript NVIDIA Control Panel with its assortment of checkboxes, sliders, and drop-down menus, is what lets you fine-tune all your in-game graphics.
+Though you may find that on the interface, the GeForce Experience tends to be more prominent, and by learning how to Optimize the NVIDIA Control Panel you will be more happy with the experience.
+However, the non-descript NVIDIA Control Panel, with its assortment of checkboxes, sliders, and drop-down menus, is what lets you fine-tune all your in-game graphics.

 3D Settings: Manage 3D Settings